-The 80 20 rule is the productivity hack that many of us need and for good reason.
+The 80 20 rule is the productivity hack that many of us need, and for good reason.
 As you can tell, it’ll help you to focus and prioritize the more important aspects of your life.

-Not only that, but it’ll maximize those outputs at the same time and ensure you’re not spending too much time working at them.
+Not only that, but it’ll maximize those outputs at the same time and ensure you’re not spending too much time working on them.
 All you need to do is start asking questions and taking action.

 More Techniques to Help You Succeed in Life